Last Updated on February 24, 2023 by Jim Ferri

 Despite a Dismal Restaurant Scene, a Welcome Surprise

-Throughout our time in Havana, we had the days pretty much to ourselves and we wandered all about the city.
+Throughout our time in Havana, we had days to ourselves and wandered all about the city.

-Food in Havana, and all over Cuba, isn’t very good due to the land being heavily fertilized for decades to produce sugar for the Soviets.
-So we stuck to the hotel restaurants and larger tourist restaurants where the food was much better.
+Food in Havana, and all over Cuba, isn’t very flavorful due to the land being heavily fertilized for decades to produce sugar for the Soviets.
+So we stuck to the hotel and larger tourist restaurants where the food was much better.

-Many of these “tourist restaurants” were actually in people’s home’s.
-Called paladares, they are actual private-home restaurants, which have been popping up in modern-day Havana.
+Many of these “tourist restaurants” were in people’s homes.
+They are called paladares, private-home restaurants that have been popping up in modern-day Havana.

-Later that afternoon, however, our tour guides, one American, the other Cuban, took us across the city to a barrio that had been transformed by the residents.
-It was a pretty amazing place where neighbors had joined to use street art to transform a drab rundown neighborhood, and also built a community center.
+Later that afternoon, however, our tour guides, one American and the other Cuban, took us across the city to a barrio that had been transformed by the residents.
+It was a pretty amazing place where neighbors joined to use street art to transform a drab rundown neighborhood and built a community center.